|

 While you might be heading to Alaska for its incredible scenery and jaw-dropping glaciers, your teenagers might expect something different.
 To keep them entertained, select a vessel with lots of onboard amenities.

 Indoor pools and ping-pong tables might not cut it.
 Instead, plan to book with Norwegian or Royal Caribbean.
-Their meg-ships, the Bliss, Encore, Ovation of the Seas, and Quantum of the Seas, provide the best activities for teens.
+Their meg-ships, the Bliss, Joy, Encore, Ovation of the Seas, and Anthem of the Seas, provide the best activities for teens.

 North Star on the Quantum of the Seas